addonify/addonify-compare-products/README.txt

 Yes, you can do it.
 Copy template from "/plublic/templates" the plugin's folder and paste them inside "/addonify/addonify-compare-products" of your theme's folder.
 For more information, read the [plugin's documentation](https://addonify.com/addonify-compare-products)

+== Installation ==

+1. Log into your WordPress dashboard and click on "Plugins".
+2. Click on "Add New" button.
+3. On search bar, search for "Addonify Compare Products".
+4. Install and activate it.

+== Screenshots ==

+1. Compare button in front-end.
+2. Comparison table modal box.
+3. Compare setting page in dashboard - 1.
+4. Compare setting page in dashboard - 2.
+5. Compare setting page in dashboard - 3.

 == Changelog ==

+== 1.0.2 - 29 July 2022 ==

+- Updated: Readme.txt file.
+- Fixed: Author URL.

 == 1.0.1 - 29 July 2022 ==